Physical-chemical process

 Therefore, it is essential to neutralize the clay’s charge.
 This is what coagulation offers by adding chemical agents of opposite charge.
 This will help neutralize the clay particles’ charge and repulsive power.
 As a result, the clays will be able to stick together.

-To ensure that all these suspended solids converge, we add a flocculation process that mixes the water, bringing all the particles together to form flocs.
+To cause all these suspended solids to meet, a flocculation phase is added, which, by stirring the water, will cause all the particles to meet and thus form flocs.

 Phosphorous removal

-Phosphorus removal from wastewater can be achieved either by :
+Phosphorus removal from wastewater can be achieved by:

 - chemical removal